slowSort/slowSort.github.io/_posts/2023-11-03-embeddings.md

 ![The Ultimate Guide to Word Embeddings](https://i0.wp.com/neptune.ai/wp-content/uploads/2022/10/Word-embeddings-model.png?ssl=1)

-After pre-calculating and storing the similarity for all our page templates, the code to get similar templates starts to look real simple:
+After pre-calculating the embeddings for each template and storing them in our database, the code to get similar templates starts to look real simple:

 ```
 async function getEmbeddings ({title, itemId}, context) {